RedwoodJS 4

 00:25:41 - Nick Taylor

-Yeah, I remember when.
-Because I was working at dev2 before and there was the yarn2 post that came out from.
-From.
-I think his name's Mile.
-The owner of the.
-Not the owner.
-Core maintainer.
-Yeah.
-And the reception of version two is not great.
-But anyways, so I meant to see a li here now.
-I'm super comfortable with Typescript.
-So do you want to do that or should we just go for JavaScript or what do you prefer?
+Yeah, I remember when, because I was working at Dev.to before, and there was the Yarn 2 post that came out from, I think his name's Mael, the core maintainer.
+And the reception of version 2 was not great.
+But anyway, I'm super comfortable with TypeScript.
+So do you want to do that, or should we just go for JavaScript?
+What do you prefer?

 00:26:10 - Dom Saadi